cprussin/token/README.md

 ### Setup

-The Token class defaults to using the `AES-246-CFB` cipher with a randomly generated key and initialization vector.
-These defaults can be overridden as
+The Token class defaults to using the `AES-246-CFB` cipher with a randomly generated key and initialization vector, and the payload format as a single integer value.
+These defaults can be overridden as follows:
-follows:

 ```ruby
 require 'token'